sixeyed/docker-windows-workshop/slides/sections/metrics-application.md

 ## Build new versions of the handlers

-There's a new [Dockerfile for the save handler](./docker/metrics-application/save-handler/Dockerfile) and a new [Dockerfile for the index handler](./docker/metrics-application/index-handler/Dockerfile).
-They package the same code, but they set default config values to enable the metrics API.
+There's a new [Dockerfile for the save handler](./docker/metrics-application/save-handler/Dockerfile).
+It packages the same code, but they set default config values to enable the metrics API.

 ```
 cd $env:workshop; `

 docker image build -t dwwx/save-handler:v2 `
-  -f .\docker\metrics-application\save-handler\Dockerfile . ; `
+  -f .\docker\metrics-application\save-handler\Dockerfile .

-docker image build -t dwwx/index-handler:v2 `
-  -f .\docker\metrics-application\index-handler\Dockerfile .
 ```

 > The build should be super-fast, because of the cache.